kevinhung7000/Astro_Processor_Pro/README.md

 - **⭐ Star Reduction & Multi-scale Removal**:
   - **Star Shrink**: Erode stars using structuring elements.
   - **Star Removal**: Detects stars and larger halo/cluster regions based on size and shape, uses randomized noise backfills to match surrounding grains, and performs feathered inpainting.
+- **🧹 Denoising**: "Fast" mode (bilateral filter) for responsive live preview, or "Quality" mode (Non-local Means) for a cleaner final export — each with its own strength controls.
+- **🎯 Auto Localized Stretch**: Automatically detects textured regions (nebulosity, galaxy structure) via local-contrast analysis and boosts contrast only there, leaving the flat sky background untouched.
+A mask preview shows exactly what got detected and how strongly.
+- **🎨 Presets & Snapshots**: One-click "Milky Way" / "Nebula" / "Heavy Light Pollution" starting points for beginners, plus Snapshot A/B/C slots to save and instantly switch between candidate parameter sets during a session.
+- **📁 Batch Processing**: Apply the current parameter set to every image in a folder in one go, with per-file progress and a success/failure summary.
 - **💾 Full-Resolution Export**: Outputs high-quality JPEG and 16-bit TIFF files, with option to save independent Star Mask and Starless layers.
 - **⚙️ Config Backup & Restore**: Export and import your parameters as `.json` files.
 - **🖥️ Live System Monitor**: Keep track of CPU, RAM, and GPU VRAM usage right from the UI.